- The Source Screen has controls to monitor a source (view its video feed), reload the list of available sources, change settings, and view help.

-- Tap the false-color settings button (if shown on your iDevice) to adjust the false-color overlay.
+- Tap the false-color settings button (if available on your iDevice) to adjust the false-color overlay.

 - The remaining controls set brightness levels to trigger false colors: red and yellow above their levels for overexposure warnings; blue and purple below their levels for shadow-detail indications; and a green level around which the image will be shown in green: use this for neutral gray, skintone, or any other target level you want to monitor.

-- Sliding a control all the way to the left turns its color off.
+- Sliding a control all the way to the left turns it off.

-Panasonic cameras are supported with a limited set of onscreen adjustments.
-Tap the screen to hide the adjustments and see a decluttered screen.
-Tap again to bring the controls back (you can turn this off in the Hide settings).
+Panasonic and Sony Wi-Fi cameras are supported with a basic set of onscreen controls for exposure, color, focus, and zoom.
+By default, tapping the screen hides the controls; tapping again brings the controls back (you can turn this off in the Hide settings).
 Depending on the camera’s operating mode and on-camera settings, different controls will be shown at different times, and the available control options will change.
 If Camera Controls are turned off in Settings, camera controls will be visible, but not adjustable.

-- A focus area is shown onscreen, as a rectangle or a crosshair depending on focus mode settings.
+- The focus area is shown onscreen, as a rectangle or a crosshair depending on focus mode settings.
 In some focus modes, no focus area is shown.
-Long-press to move it, or long-press where you want it to be (with Panasonics, you can also drag it).
+Long-press to move it where you want it to be (with Panasonics, you can also drag it).
 In some Panasonic modes, you can pinch it larger or smaller.

 - When you move a focus area, the camera automatically refocuses—not always successfully!

-- Since contrast-detection AF always hunts, I recommend turning continuous AF off in the menus.
+- Since Panasonic’s contrast-detection AF always hunts, I recommend turning continuous AF off in the camera’s menus.
 Then long-press or drag the focus area whenever a focus change is needed.
 (Sonys with phase-detection AF work much better with continuous focusing.)
 In my experience, 1-Area AF and Tracking AF are the least problematic Panasonic AF modes for video work; your experience may differ.

 - Color temperature is only shown when the camera is set to a preset color-temperature mode.